Sea Racer - 598x43 cm

 The kayak is, according to the calculations slightly tippier than the Black Pearl - but with much less difference than I would have thought from the dimensions.
-It is, in fact, more stable than most multisport kayaks and surfskis in spite of being faster than all but the most extreme.
+It is, in fact, more stable than many multisport kayaks and surfskis in spite of being faster than all but the most extreme.
 The Sea Racer is generally good in waves, but a couple of builders have reported having troubles in the short steep sea, such as an estuary with tide and wind against the current.
 When the long hull lifts on two crests with the midbody and paddler hanging in between there is nothing but your acrobatic skills to save the day!
-So I guess the recommendation must be flat water or wavelength above 6 meter.
+So I guess the recommendation must be flat water or long non-breaking waves.

-I have yet no real data from tests - but an indication was given when the first built Sea racer was tested against a couple of well-known multisport kayaks and surfskis as a study for the new Fusion hybrid surfski from Nordic Kayaks.
-The test crew - competent racing paddlers - were surprised to note that the Sea racer was the fastest of the group - and yet the most stable!
-On top of that, it offered a drier run in choppy seas.
-This confirms one of my pet theories - speed and stability are not necessary excluding qualities.
+I have yet no real data from tests - but an indication was given when the first built Sea racer was tested against a couple of well-known multisport kayaks and surfskis as a study for the new hybrid surfski a couple of years ago.
+The test crew – competent racing paddlers - were surprised to note that the Sea racer was the fastest of the group - and yet the most stable!
+On top of that, it offered a drier run in choppy seas (almost calm conditions with nothing but wakes from passing boats to test wave behavior in).
+This confirms one of my pet theories - speed and stability are not necessarily excluding qualities.

 "I christened the boat Artemis II yesterday and took it for a spin, all I can say is wow, it is extremely efficient and flys with little effort.
 Having moved to this kayak from a 24 inch beam Granita design S&G I was concerned about stability but I stayed dry and found initial and secondary stability to be fantastic for such a narrow hull.
 According to my wife the craft leaves very little wake, a sign of the efficiency I was looking for.
 Drivers passing the lake stopped in the middle of the road to watch me paddle and were amazed by the lines of your beautiful design."